Adelost/entity-component-systems-study/README.md

   <img src="img/centric.svg">
 </p>

-> <b>Figure 1.1:</b> Comparison of a Object-Centric (left) and a Component-Centric (right) object system.</p>
+> <b>Figure 1.1:</b> Comparison of an Object-Centric (left) and a Component-Centric (right) object system.</p>

-- **Object-Centric**: In an object-centric architecture the data and behaviour relevant to the entity is encapsulated inside the entity in an object-oriented manner.
+- **Object-Centric**: In an object-centric architecture the data and behavior relevant to the entity is encapsulated inside the entity in an object-oriented manner.
 The game world is generally updated by calling an update method on each entity.
-The entity may then proceed to either update itself or call and update method on each of its components which thereafter performs its behaviour by calculating on its properties, accessing other components or by communicating with subsystems.
+The entity may then proceed to either update itself or call and update method on each of its components which thereafter performs its behavior by calculating on its properties, accessing other components or by communicating with subsystems.

 - **Component-Centric**: In a component-centric architecture the entity as a whole is seen and updated through its components.
 The components are usually stored in a separate data structure and keyed to the unique id of an object.
 A system interested in a particular type of component may then query the components directly without the indirection of the entity.